Campus

 Biography

 Professor Jaffe's research and teaching focus on the Victorian novel.
-Her most recent book, The Victorian Novel Dreams of the Real: Conventions and Ideology (2016), argues for the real as an object of desire-and hence fantastical construction-in Victorian fiction.
+Her most recent book, The Victorian Novel Dreams of the Real: Conventions and Ideology (2016), argues for the real as an object of desire in Victorian fiction.
 Scenes of Sympathy (2000) reconceived Victorian sympathy as an imagined exchange of social and class identities.
 She has also written about the relation between the stock market, Victorian finance, and the measurement of emotion (The Affective Life of the Average Man; 2010) and the idea of omniscience in Dickens (Vanishing Points: Dickens, Narrative, and the Subject of Omniscience; 1991).
-She is co-editor, with Elaine Hadley and Sarah Winter, of From Political Economy to Economics through Nineteenth-Century Literature: Reclaiming the Social (Palgrave, 2019).
+She is co-editor, with Elaine Hadley and Sarah Winter, of From Political Economy to Economics through Nineteenth-Century Literature: Reclaiming the Social (Palgrave, 2019), and is co-editing a volume about close reading and time with Mary Ann O’Farrell and Debra Gettelman.
+Her current work involves the psychodynamics of genre; an essay on this topic appears in The George Eliot Handbook (2025).

-Professor Jaffe regularly teaches English 324--a year-long undergraduate course on British fiction-as well as a variety of courses and seminars on such topics as Victorian realism; Victorian character; affect and the novel; the novel and everyday life; sociology and the novel, and the construction of space and place in Victorian realist fiction.
+Professor Jaffe regularly teaches courses on the genres and development of the Victorian novel, as well as a variety of courses and seminars on such topics as Victorian realism; deconstructing the Bildungsroman; affect and the novel; the novel and everyday life, and the novel as empathy machine.

 Office Hours